mmonajem/pyoxcart/pyccapt/calibration/DATA_STRUCTURE.md

 - `isotope`: (n,) (N/A, list of uint32) isotope list of element.
 - `charge`: (n,) (N/A, uint32) charge of the element.

+A screenshot of the range HDF5 file is shown below.

 ![plot](../files/range_data.png)